grnet/snf-image-creator/docs/usage.rst

 Swap partitions
 ---------------

-If you want your image to have a swap partitions, make sure this is the last partition on the disk.
+If you want your image to have a swap partition, make sure this is the last partition on the disk.
 If snf-image-creator detects a swap partition in the end of the input media, it will remove the partition when shrinking and will save enough information to be able to recreate it during image deployment.
 This will